Publication

 March 2010

 For all its unfortunate familiarity, all acknowledge that there are too few, effective courses of treatment for patients facing this life threatening disease.
-The complexity of the science underlying breast cancer tumour development and progression, i.e. the unique heterogeneity of each tumour, complicates the treatment regime as well as development of specific medicines for affected individuals.
+The complexity of the science underlying breast cancer tumor development and progression, i.e. the unique heterogeneity of each tumor, complicates the treatment regime as well as development of specific medicines for affected individuals.